 This section explains employer responsibilities for paying the National Minimum Wage.
-All employers must ensure their workers receive the least amount due to them.
+All employers must ensure their workers receive the least amount due to them - according to their age.

-Employers must pay current National Minimum Wage to avoid a penalty.
+Employers must pay the current National Minimum Wage to avoid getting a penalty.
 Find out exactly who gets the minimum wage or the living wage.

 This guide also explains how to deal with disputes at work over National Minimum Wage procedures and payments.

 In simple terms, the least amount of hourly wage that workers should get depends on two overriding factors.
-That being their age and whether they are working as an apprentice.
+That being their age, and whether they are working as an apprentice.

 In the United Kingdom, it is irrelevant how many workers an employer employs.
 They must still pay the correct salary wage to all their workforce.